Tipendra Jethalal Gada

 Tipendra Jethalal Gada also known as Tapu, is a fictional character from the television series Taarak Mehta Ka Ooltah Chashmah.
 He is a college student and is the leader of "Tapu Sena".
 Tapu lives in the society with his mother Daya, father Jethalal and grandfather Champaklal Gada.
 The character was created by Tarak Mehta and originally portrayed by Bhavya Gandhi.

 Development

 Bhavya Gandhi was selected as Tapu by Asit Kumarr Modi, after he auditioned around 400-500 kids.
 Gandhi's cricket skills helped him land the role.
 Gandhi played Tapu from 2008 to 2017, for 9 years.
 Raj Anadkat played Tapu from 2017 to 2022, for 5 years.
 Since 2023, Tapu is played by Nitish Bhaluni.

 Influence

 Tapu's character is known as the smartest and naughtiest kid of the society.
 He is the leader of the "Tapu Sena", that include other children of the society (mainly Sonu, Goli, Gogi and Pinku).
-His friendship with the Tapu Sena, and interaction with Bhide (played by Mandar Chandwadkar), is a source of entertainment and comic relieve.
+His friendship with the Tapu Sena, and interaction with Bhide (played by Mandar Chandwadkar), is a source of entertainment and comic relief.
 Tapu has often given innovative ideas during several celebrations in the society and under difficult circumstances.